Clem-Pat/Coach_Bot/README.md

 ## Technical brief description

 The architecture of the project has a tentacular shape.
-It is separated into five main C++ classes that will interact with one another through the head class Trainer.
+It is separated into six main C++ classes that will interact with one another through the head class Trainer.

 ## Class Diagram